lwjglgamedev/lwjglbook-bookcontents-leg/chapter6/chapter6.md

 ![Projection Matrix concepts](projection_matrix.png)

-Our projection matrix will correctly map our 3D coordinates so they can be correctly represented into our 2D screen.
+A projection matrix will correctly map 3D coordinates so they can be correctly represented into a 2D screen.
 The mathematical representation of that matrix is as follows (don’t be scared).

 ![Projection Matrix](projection_matrix_eq.png)

 Where aspect ratio is the relation between our screen width and our screen height ($$a=width/height$$).
 In order to obtain the projected coordinates of a given point we just need to multiply the projection matrix to the original coordinates.
 The result will be another vector that will contain the projected version.

-We will use a specific library for dealing with math operations sin LWJGL which is called JOML (Java OpenGL Math Library).
+So we need to handle a set of mathematical entities such as vectors, matrices and include the operations that can be done between them.
+We could chose to warite all that code by our own from scracth or use an already existing library.
+We will choose the easy path and use a specific library for dealing with math operations sin LWJGL which is called JOML (Java OpenGL Math Library).
 We just need to add another dependency to our ```pom.xml``` file.

 ```xml
         <dependency>